On Clarity in Financial Analysis

 Finance does not own decisions.
 Business leaders do.

-But finance owns the structure, assumptions, and logic on which decisions are based.
+But finance is responsible for the structure, assumptions, and logic on which decisions are based.

 In this sense, the role of finance is not to remain passively neutral, nor to substitute analysis with advocacy.
 It is to make decisions inspectable.
+Inspectable refers to causal logic being examinable without relying on explanation.
 That means making drivers explicit, exposing trade-offs, clarifying assumptions, and ensuring that reasoning can be examined independently of how persuasively it is explained.

 When this role is unclear, two failure modes reliably emerge: